Seagate/cortx-rgw-integration/src/addb_plugin/README.md

 ## How addb plugin will be generatd in custom-ci/jenkins job
 For building addb plugin using custom-ci/jenkins job,
-  a) will require additional parameter '--addb_build'
+  a) will require additional parameter '-addb_build'
-     e.g. sh build.sh --addb_build
+     e.g. sh build.sh -addb_build
   b) generated rpm will be copy generated addb plugin binary (rgw_addb_plugin.so) to /opt/seagate/cortx/rgw/bin path during rpm installation process.
 If any failure occurs, the rpm build process will fail with error message.

-Note: If '--addb|--addb_build' flag is not provided then rpm build process will skip addb plugin generation process.
+Note: If '-addb|-addb_build' flag is not provided then rpm build process will skip addb plugin generation process.